Varsity Jacket History: Harvard Roots, Meaning, and Timeline

-Varsity jacket history starts with Harvard athletes in 1865 and their lettered uniforms.
+Varsity jacket history is often traced to Harvard athletes and early lettered uniforms.

-Since then, the letter jacket grew from sports award to everyday style.
+Since then, the letter jacket grew from a sports award to everyday style.

 Quick answer